WHAT?

 **IgA: Immunoglobulin A

-Note: If you do not feel confident taking your own sample, we can help:
+Note: If you do not feel confident taking your own blood sample, we can help:

 Call us on 021 180 4707